IntentArchitect/Docs/articles/application-templates/metadata-installation/metadata-installation.md

 ## Metadata merging

-To avoid duplicate elements from being created each time a Module is re-installed, Intent Architect merges the metadata to install with any metadata already existing in the designer.
+To avoid duplicate elements from being created, Intent Architect merges the metadata to install with any metadata already existing in the designer.
 For each element it needs to install, it searches in all folders by its `id` in the `.installation.config` file with the `externalReference` value in the Designer's existing metadata.
 If no match is found by `id` and `externalReference` it will then try match by name and folder path within the metadata.

 When there is a match it will merge child elements recursively following the same logic.